 - Hormonal changes or imbalances

-As with the causes, symptoms of TMJ disorder vary significantly among patients.
-TMJ symptoms often mask themselves or are similar to those of other medical conditions, making diagnosis extremely difficult.
+As with the causes, symptoms of TMJ disorder vary greatly among patients.
+TMD symptoms often mask themselves or are like those of other medical conditions.
+This makes getting an accurate diagnosis very hard.
 Common symptoms of TMJ disorder include:

 - Locked jaw or limited mobility in the jaw joint